Prof. Craig's interests include the development and application of new modelling approaches for

 Improved Design of Horizontal Geothermal Heat Loops

-Geothermal is one of the few sustainable energy options that can survive today without government
+Low-grade geothermal is ahe sustainable energy efficiency technology that can survive today without government

 subsidy.
 However, there is still room for improvement in how we design and install backyard geothermal

 systems.
 Many existing systems are overdesigned because we just don’t have a full understanding of

 heat transport in the subsurface adjacent to the ground loops.
 The impact of soil variability and

 ground loop configuration remain elusive, despite the potential impact both can have on long-term performance.

 With a combination of field and computational research, students Simon Haslam and Richard

 with partner NextEnergy, Inc., attempting

 to develop a better understanding of the processes which control outdoor loop effectiveness, and determine

 how we can design more effective systems on smaller